 Edit 2019: It clearly did 🙂 We are still not “perfectly fluent” but our spanish got pretty decent and we can now spend evenings with spanish friends and laugh at their jokes.

 If you have an evening off or a little time to kill, watch TV in Spanish.
 With Fabienne we have already watched the complete season 1 of “Friends” (this show dates back to 1994 ;-)) in Spanish.
 And we can assure you that between the first and last episode of the season there is a major improvement: we understand 50 times more (at least)!

 Otherwise something I also like to do, is to go and play sports (football, volleyball…) with the locals.
-In general, people are more open during these “funny” moment and it is always easier to talk about subjects that we enjoy like sports… It’s also an opportunity to make friends 😉
+In general, people are more open during these “funny” moment and it is always easier to talk about topics that we enjoy like sports… It’s also an opportunity to make friends 😉

 Ok, that’s it!
-If you want to learn spanish and you are looking for a nice place to do so, you now know that Quito is waiting for you!
+If you want to learn Spanish and you are looking for a nice place to do so, you now know that Quito is waiting for you!
 Ok Chicos, we’ll leave you here, we have to get back to our homeworks… See you soon for many more articles about Ecuador!

 Note: This article contains affiliate links to partner sites.
 By using our links, you do not pay anything extra (you even get a pretty cool discount with Mosalingua), but we’ll earn a small commission.
 Thanks for your support.